sentinelsat/sentinelsat/README.rst

 Usage
 =====

-Sentinelsat provides a Python API and a command line interface to search and download Sentinel products.
+Sentinelsat provides a Python API and a command line interface to search, download and retrieve the metadata for Sentinel products.

 Python Library
 --------------